 Fashion Marketing

-Fashion marketing is the process of promoting products and services to the target audience with the goal to boost sales and make profits.
+Fashion marketing is the process of promoting products and services to the target audience with the goal of boosting sales and making profits.

 This is a very broad field that includes many narrow jobs: digital marketing, email marketing, merchandising, trend forecasting, communication and public relations, social media, e-commerce, etc.